-If this idea is creeping into the back of your head, perhaps you ought to consider a garden designer They will expertly create the garden of your dreams, and add a professional finish.
+If this idea is creeping into the back of your head, perhaps you ought to consider a garden designer They will professionally create the garden of your dreams, and add a professional finish.
 The only trouble is paying for it.
 So exactly how much should you spend on garden landscaping?

 As a percentage of your house value?

-The experts suggest setting aside between 4-10% of your house value to renovate the garden.
-The figure is based on how much value you’ll actually add by taking on this project.
+The professionals suggest setting aside between 4-10% of your house value to renovate the garden.
+The figure is based on how much value you'll actually add by taking on this project.
 The garden is one of the focal points of any property.
 New buyers will always look for an outdoor space, and they prioritize it highly.
-Not only that, but you’ll get years of enjoyment out of it yourself.
-If you’re struggling to pluck a figure from the air, try to stick within this boundary,
+Not only that but you'll get years of enjoyment out of it yourself.
+If you're struggling to pluck a figure from the air, try to stick within this boundary,